 What You Should Use:

-Saline Solution is the key to quick healing.
+-Saline Solution is the key to quick healing.
 It is a safe way to remove any dirt, debris, or bacteria with out any pain or sting.
-Pressurized or Aerosol types are recommended because they will remain sterile for each use.
-We recommend Simply Saline or Wound Wash brands.
+Pressurized or Aerosol types are recommended because they will be sterile for each use.
+We recommend Wound Wash from Neilmed.

-We recommend you spray saline on a Q-tip and gently clean away any fluid, dried fluid, or debris from the area 3-4 times a day for at least the first 6-8 weeks.
+-We recommend spraying saline on a Q-tip and gently wipe away any fluid, dried fluid, or debris from the area 3 times a day for at least 2 months.
 Be sure to dry the area with a dry Q-tip after.
 Do not leave your piercing wet.
-If your piercing is still producing crust after this time period, continue cleaning the area.
-Continue to clean once a day as long as you have the piercing.
-Most piercings take up to a year to fully heal.
+If your piercing is still draining fluid after this time period, continue cleaning.
+Piercings can take up to a year to fully heal.

-For any oral piercing, you should rinse with an alcohol-free mouthwash up to 6 times daily.
-We recommend Biotene as it is alchohol-free and antimicrobial.
+-For any oral piercing, you should rinse with an alcohol-free mouthwash up to 4 times daily.
+We recommend Biotene as it is alcohol-free and antimicrobial.
 Be sure to rinse after you eat, drink, or smoke.

 Do NOT Use:

 Homemade Salt Solutions, Rubbing Alcohol, Hydrogen Peroxide, Bactine, Soaps, Ear Care Solutions, Tea Tree Oil, or Neosporin.
-These products are too harsh for piercings and will cause drying, irritation, redness, soreness, swelling, and will prolong the healing process.
+These products can be too harsh for piercings and can cause drying, irritation, redness, soreness, swelling, and can prolong the healing process.
 We do not need to disinfect the inside of our skin, only gently remove fluid draining from the piercing.
 If it will burn, sting, or irritate your eyes, it will do the same to your piercing.

 Do Not Touch Your Piercing

-Handling your piercing is the leading cause of physical and bacterial irritation.
+-Handling your piercing is the leading cause of physical or bacterial irritation.
+Do not touch or move your piercing while it is dry or crusty.
+This can scratch the inside of the piercing.
 Avoid make-up, moisturizers, or any other products in the piercing area.